matu6968/web-hp-eprint-clone/README.md

 ```

 ### For this to even work
-You need a linux distro which has the modern equifelent of the lpr program.
-To check if you have the newer version, type `man lpr` and look at the program description, if it says `lpr - print files` (present on recent Ubuntu versions and rolling release distros like Arch Linux) then you are good to go otherwaise if it says `lpr - off line print` (present on Debian and older Ubuntu versions) then this won't work as the commands for the older version are different and this targets the newer version of the program.
+You need a Linux distro which has the modern equifelent of the lpr program (this includes rolling release distros like Arch or new enough LTS releases like Ubuntu 24.04+).
+The build-in deamon will auto check if you have the newer version, and if it detects a old version, it will error out while processing the print job.

+## Why?
+This is due to the BSD version of lpr being outdated for modern features that the modern lpr command (by OpenPrinting in man page document) grants features on like page range selector or auto determining file types.

-Then setup a printer on your host by connecting it over USB or WiFi and then adding the printer in your distro
+Then setup a printer on your host by connecting it over USB or WiFi and then adding the printer using the tools provided by your distro
 and put the eprintcloned script (ePrint clone daemon aka it handles the printing commands) in the "/usr/bin" folder

 # !IMPORTANT!